 Other foods used to provide fiber

-Wheat bran is a common constituent of concentrate feeds.
-The fiber content of this raw material is not as high as is thought, with 10 to 12% of crude fiber (as opposed to around 20% in beet pulp) and its isolated use, in addition to concentrated feed and forage, has , some drawbacks that should be considered:
+Wheat bran is a common constituent of concentrated feeds.
+The fibre content of this raw material is not as high as one might think, with 10 to 12% of crude fibre (as opposed to around 20% in beet pulp) and its use alone, in addition to concentrated feed and forage, has some drawbacks that should be taken into account:

-• It is a food rich in phosphorus and low in calcium, and this raw material has an inverted calcium/phosphorus ratio (the calcium/phosphorus ratio of a horse food should be 1.5 to 2 to 1).
-This ratio is corrected when the bran is incorporated into a concentrated feed, through the addition of calcium.
-When its use is isolated and made empirically by the owners, it can contribute to orthopedic problems in growing animals, nutritional secondary hyperparathyroidism, among other problems.
+• It is a food rich in phosphorus and poor in calcium, and this raw material has an inverted calcium/phosphorus ratio (the calcium/phosphorus ratio of a horse food should be 1.5 to 2 to 1).
+This ratio is corrected when the bran is incorporated into a concentrated food, through the addition of calcium.
+When its use is isolated and done empirically by owners, it can contribute to orthopedic problems in growing animals, nutritional secondary hyperparathyroidism, among other problems.

 • The starch content is not negligible, varying between 15 and 20%.

-• Wheat bran that is not thermally processed is often a raw material that is not very ?clean? from a microbiological point of view.
+• Wheat bran that has not been thermally processed is often a raw material that is not very “clean” from a microbiological point of view.

 Lucerne

-Lucerne is also used as a source of good quality fibre.
-Although lucerne's digestible fiber content is variable, like any forage, this is a good option, with a significant protein and calcium content.
+Lucerne is also used as a source of good quality fiber.
+Although the digestible fiber content of lucerne varies, like any forage, it is a good option, with a significant protein and calcium content.

 ALFALFA